 To begin, you can download a sample file to use as a basic, default template or you can start from an existing spreadsheet and use the downloaded sample file as a guide.

 Click on the “Import” button and then "Download Sample File" button ⤵

 Another useful tip is to Export from the Opportunities menu.
-This will create a file with all of your Opportunity fields in and you can use this as your “custom” template (or, if you have more fields, create an Opportunity report, add in all your fields and then export the report to use as your template).
+This will create a file with up to 20 of your Opportunity fields in and you can use this as your “custom” template (or, if you have more fields, create an Opportunity report, add in all your fields and then export the report to use as your template).

 Depending on which browser you’re using, you’ll then see the downloaded file.
 For example, in Chrome it will show in the download bar at the bottom of the screen.